Everyone can relate to feeling stressed from time to time. It’s part of being human.

 Here are some stress management strategies to try:

-- Mindfulness.
-Mindfulness means focusing on the present moment instead of getting stuck in the past or worrying about the future.
+- Mindfulness: Mindfulness means focusing on the present moment instead of getting stuck in the past or worrying about the future.
 To start, you can take a few moments to sit quietly and focus on your breath.
 Try to become more aware of your environment: the scent, sight, sound, and feel of your surroundings.

-- Deep breathing.
-Deep breathing can help you manage some of the physical effects of stress.
+- Deep breathing: Deep breathing can help you manage some of the physical effects of stress.
 When you’re focused on your breath, there’s no room for other thoughts.
 To do this, try breathing in slowly through your nose.
 Exhale even more slowly through pursed lips.

-good for your health.
+2022 studyshowed that maintaining strong social relationships is good for your health.
 Feeling well-supported can improve your physical and emotional well-being.
-Sharing your experiences can help you feel less alone and improve your ability to cope.
-Make time to connect with friends and family or find ways to get involved in your community.
+Sharing your experiences can help you feel less alone and improve your coping ability.
+Make time to connect with friends and family, or find ways to get involved in your community.

-- Overheating.
-Anything that causes your body temperature to rise can trigger a flare.
+- Overheating: Anything that causes your body temperature to rise can trigger a flare.
 Do your best to avoid spending too much time in the direct sun.
 Avoid saunas or hot tubs.

-- Illness or infection.
-Getting sick can trigger MS symptoms.
+- Illness or infection: Getting sick can trigger MS symptoms.
 Wash your hands often, practice safe food handling, and get your annual flu shot to help you stay healthy and keep flares at bay.

-- Changes in medication.
-An MS flare is more likely to occur when there’s a change in the type or dose of your medication.
+- Changes in medication: An MS flare is more likely to occur when there’s a change in the type or dose of your medication.
 Make sure you understand exactly how to take your medication.
 Ask your doctor if you’re unsure about any changes to your treatment plan.

-- Smoking.
-Smoking is associated with
+- Smoking: Smoking may link with

 faster progressionof MS. If you smoke, it’s never too late to cut down or quit.
 Ask your doctor for support if you’re ready to quit.

 It’s unclear if there is a direct link between stress and MS flares.
-Stress can cause a variety of physical and emotional changes that can affect how you feel.
+Stress can cause various physical and emotional changes that affect how you feel.